-Agio worked closely with Bloomberg to ensure specifics of the vulnerability did not fall into the wrong hands; they have been extremely responsive and professional, proactively collaborating with us to address this issue.
-Bloomberg has since released a software update, remediating the vulnerability, as well as release notes highlighting Agio’s discovery.
-We also recommend firms verify their users do not have administrative privileges unless specifically intended; orphan administrative accounts could have been created prior to Bloomberg’s software update, and companies will want to ensure no legacy threats remain in their environment.
+Agio also recommends all firms, especially our Hedge Fund, Private Equity and other Asset Management clients, verify their users do not have administrative privileges unless specifically intended; orphan administrative accounts could have been created prior to Bloomberg’s software update, and companies will want to ensure no legacy threats remain in their environment.
 This is a powerful reminder employees are a firm’s front lines, and therefore are potentially the weakest link.

-If you have any questions or concerns, please contact Ray Hillen, Agio’s Director of Security Consulting.
-We’ve got you covered.
+If you have any questions or concerns, please contact Ray Hillen, Agio’s Director of Cybersecurity, or Bart McDonough, Agio’s CEO.